Daisuke-Kanaizumi/q-special-functions/README.md

 Encyclopedia of Mathematics and its Applications 71, CAMBRIDGE UNIVERSITY PRESS

-Don Zagier, The Dilogarithm Function

 Shin Isojima, Ultradiscrete limit of Bessel function type solutions of the Painleve III equation

-Yousuke Ohyama, Particular solutions of q-Painleve equations and q-hypergeometric equations

 Bouzeffour, New Addition Formula for the Little q-Bessel Functions, arXiv, 2013